 Furthermore, all processed tomato products, such as tomato juice, paste, soup, sauce, and ketchup contain high amounts of lycopene.

-According to the USDA, 100g of raw tomato has 2.6 mg of lycopene.
+According to the USDA, tomato contains 2.6 mg of lycopene per 100g.

 - small tomato (2-2/5″) is 2.3 mg,

 - cup of chopped tomatoes is 4.6 mg.